-Since each of us has probably already consumed it unknowingly, it makes sense to inform ourselves about potential effects and side effects.
+Since we have probably already consumed acesulfame potassium unknowingly, we should inform ourselves about potential effects and side effects.

-Therefore, in this post, I reviewed the current scientific understanding about acesulfame K and deduced to what extent the sweetener could be harmful.
+Therefore, I reviewed the current scientific understanding of acesulfame K in this post and deduced to what extent the sweetener could be harmful.

 What is Acesulfame Potassium?

-Acesulfame Potassium, or Ace-K, is a zero-calorie sweetener found in foods and drinks.
+Acesulfame Potassium, or Ace-K, is a zero-calorie sweetener in foods and drinks.

-You might find the sweetener, which is up to 200 times sweeter than sugar, as additive E950 on European food labels.
+You might find the sweetener, up to 200 times sweeter than sugar, as additive E950 on European food labels.

 The U.S. Food and Drug Administration (FDA) approved Ace-K in 1988 since it has been an ingredient in numerous sugar-free beverages.